debdattasarkar/DSA/1. Arrays/28. Check if array contains contiguous integers/README.md

 * Compute `min` and `max`.
 * Check if **every integer** between `min` and `max` is present in the set.
 * If **any are missing**, it’s not contiguous.

-Let me know if you'd like downloadable files or want this adapted for online judges or GUI environments!